 Early Purchasing Options Only At Trafera

 Trafera specializes in flexible, timely technology solutions for schools and government entities.
-Helping our customers stay ahead of possible 2025 price increases is important to us.
-We’ve created two exclusive programs to help make early purchasing possible for those with July-based purchasing schedules.
+Helping our customers stay ahead of possible price increases is important to us.
+We’ve created an exclusive programs to help make early purchasing possible for those with strict purchasing schedules.

 - School-Year-Term Warranties: A big reason schools sometimes avoid purchasing laptops and Chromebooks during non-summer months is concern about their warranties expiring mid-year.
 Trafera solves that with our school-year-term warranties.
 For those who request it, we will extend your warranty to cover the gap between when you buy and when the school year ends.
 You can be confident your tech will last the full school year, even if you buy early.